 Many people have heard about the message in John 3:16 but have not heard much else from the Bible.
 People also hear from many churches that all they need to do in order to be saved is to believe that Jesus is the Christ, and that no matter what they do after that moment, they will be saved.
-Therefore, there are a lot of people in the world who think that as long as they recognize that Jesus is the Christ, the Son of God, everything is going to be great for them.
-The Scriptures, however, do not teach this– in fact, they teach the opposite in James 2:24 and 2 Thessalonians 1:6-9.
-Eternal life is possible, but it comes at a cost.
+Therefore, many think that as long as they recognize that Jesus is the Christ, the Son of God, everything will be fine.
+The Scriptures, however, do not teach this: in fact, they teach the opposite in James 2:24 and 2 Thessalonians 1:6-9.
+Eternal life is possible; we do nothing to earn it or deserve it, but it comes at great cost.

 The Scriptures reveal that we humans do not deserve salvation, and no one is saved because of how great they are or because they have purchased salvation somehow (cf. Romans 3:9-21, Ephesians 2:1-10).
 Yet this does not automatically mean that salvation requires nothing from us.
 Let us consider what the Scriptures teach regarding what God seeks from those who would obtain eternal life.